Eventact Arrival: Cloud-Based Check-in and Badge Printing

 Arrival Printer:

-Arrival Printer is a Windows application that manages badge printing.
+A Windows application that manages badge printing.

 It supports most Windows-compatible printers and allows multiple desks and kiosks to share the same printer.